COMPANY: SANSKRUTI DANCE

 MAGICAL HONEY

-Thanks to seed commission by Akademi in 2020 and further funding from Arts Council England, our second work, Magical Honey, is in its last stages of research and development, ready to tour for the first time in 2023.
-The work received Stobb’s New Ideas Award in 2022 by Cambridge Junction and will premiere on 7th May 2023 at Cambridge Junction.
-Magical Honey received further commissions and support from DanceEast, Mercury Theatre and The Library Presents.
+Thanks to seed commission by Akademi in 2020 and further funding from Arts Council England, our second work, Magical Honey, completed production followed by show premiere at Cambridge Junction on 7th May 2023.
 With young and professional dancers and musician, this story, full of music, dance, and magic, revolves around book-loving Maya, and her meeting with the celestial being Saraswati, who helps her to discover her own magic to overcome a rather frightening foe.
+Since the premiere, the work has toured nationally to theatres and libraries with over 20 shows so far.
+Magical Honey has received the Stobb’s New Ideas Award in 2022 and has received 4 star review by British Theatre

 Top panel- Still from Magical Honey R&D Phase 1 sharing in 2021